cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 @operation
-def run(ctx, script_path=None, **kwargs):
+def run(ctx):
     pass
 {%endhighlight%}

-as you can see, you also get the aforementioned `ctx` object which you can now use. all of the node's `properties` sub-dict keys are passed to the underlying function when decorating a function using `operation`.
+as you can see, you also get the aforementioned `ctx` object which you can now use.

-In this case, we can put a script_path key with a value containing our script's path and it will be passed to the function.
+In this case, we can put a script_path key with a value containing our script's path and it will be passed in the `ctx` object.

 for now, we'll just pass and implement the logic later.